fxzhong/fxzhong.github.io/_news/announcement_20250512.md

 related_posts: false
 ---

-My co-authored paper "Smooth Surface-to-Surface Contact Control for Rope-Base Soft-tip Manipulator" has been accepted by IEEE Transactions on Automation Science Engineering!
+My co-authored paper "Smooth Surface-to-Surface Contact Control for Rope-Base Soft-tip Manipulator" has been accepted by `IEEE Transactions on Automation Science Engineering`!